A ribeye steak with herbs and cooked garlic

 Advertising

-Few dining daydreams capture a corner New York City’s culinary appeal as keenly as the notion of the classic steakhouse.
+Few dining daydreams capture a corner of New York City’s culinary appeal as keenly as the notion of the classic steakhouse.
 Bustling dining rooms lined with big, plush booths.
 Moody lights.
-Tables topped with frigid martinis martinis, perfectly paired sides and cuts you just can’t quite recreate at home.
+Tables topped with frigid martinis.
+And perfectly paired sides and cuts you just can’t quite recreate at home.
+But as much as New Yorkers appreciate an old haunt whose walls are peppered with history and lore, the city has been more than happy to welcome modern-day halls that honor a good cut.

-The New York City steakhouse can turn any occasion special, significant, or quietly distinguished.
+All this to say, a New York City steakhouse can turn any occasion special, significant or quietly distinguished.
 And while we have plenty to choose from, some are simply better than the rest.
 So sharpen those knives for a slice of Gotham at its prime.

 RECOMMENDED: Full guide to the best restaurants in NYC